Estimated reading time: 5 minutes

 Another New Normal: Is your company currently or in the future-facing a divestment?
 The world has been faced with a long list of “new normals” recently, and divestment is no different for your business.
 Don’t let a good business decision turn into a messy mix-up of data and information.
 Executing SAP carve-out smoothly and effectively is critical in the success of a merger or acquisition.
 M&A’s are driven by the business, with little IT involvement until it is time to deliver; if you have worked in SAP projects before, you know why this may be an issue.
 Here are a few things you should know to help avoid bumps in the road.

 In the traditional sense of the word, an SAP carve-out is a partial divestiture within a business unit that a company carries out after selling a portion of their business to an external party.
 A carve-out is not an implementation project, which makes it unique compared to your typical SAP projects.
 They are also highly confidential, with M&A deals taking place behind closed doors in a boardroom somewhere on the penthouse floor.
-This is due primarily to avoid the SEC knocking on your door.
+This is due primarily to avoid compliance risks.

 There are many different types of SAP carve-outs; some, as described above, are driven by external forces, while others are internally driven.
 Technically, they are the same, the only differences being timelines and data-specific requirements.
 More on this later.

 Here are a few terms you should know: